About Our Yacht

 Stravaigin has a full width, bright saloon with windows, deck hatch and port holes.
 The saloon is fitted with a large, table; and is a great place for dining and story sharing!
 The saloon also has a TV screen linked to the sound system and that all important drinks cabinet so you can share a wee dram while recounting the thrills of the day.

-Amidships to port is the chart table and chart storage area with navigation seat.
+Amidships to starboard is the chart table and chart storage area with navigation seat.
 With all charts and pilot books for our cruising area and beyond.

 On the bulkhead to this area are the main switch board, DSC VHF radio and entertainment centre (including TV controls, radio, CD player).
 For your added comfort, Stravaigin is fitted with a central heating system, the controls for which are also situated at the chart table.
 The boat is fitted with shore power.

-- GPS Chartplotter Raymarine Axiom 12” touch screen plotter in cockpit (this plotter can wirelessly connect to phone and tablet for viewing-or control- remotely).
+- GPS Chartplotter Raymarine Axiom hybrid touch screen plotter in cockpit (this plotter can wirelessly connect to phone and tablet for viewing-or control- remotely).

 - Autopilot Raymarine p70